 - Remove anything from inside the coop/run to reduce the risk of injury to your chickens by flying objects e.g.: loose boards, empty buckets, seats, decorative items, etc.

 - Unplug or turn off all electrical power and water in the coop to prevent damage when power is restored.

-- Do not put yourself at risk checking on chickens that remain outside but do check on them immediately following the hurricane.
+- Do not put yourself at risk checking on chickens that remain outside during the storm, but do check on them immediately following the hurricane.

 - Securely close all doors and windows.
 Nail doors and windows shut, if possible.
 Nail ¾” thick plywood or boards over large windows.